Easy Roasted Vegetable Sandwich with Burrata

 Instructions

-• To make the sandwiches, spread a generous layer of the sun-dried tomato pesto on both slices of bread.
-Lay down the roasted zucchini, onion, and sliced tomato.
+- To make the sandwiches, spread a generous layer of the sun-dried tomato pesto on both slices of bread.
+Lay down the roasted zucchini, and onion.
 Top ball of Burrata cheese and cut open.
 Spread the cheese out.
+Drizzle a little olive oil if you wish.
 Sprinkle on the pistachios.
 Add a layer of arugula.
 Top with the bread and cut into 4 sandwiches.
 Enjoy!

 Notes